H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 • provide you with a written notice of the decision.

-If, after [INSERT NAME, POSITION] has reconsidered the decision, you are dissatisfied with the outcome, you may apply to the Administrative Appeals Tribunal (AAT) for a Review of Decision.
-The application must be lodged at the AAT within 28 days of receiving notice of [INSERT NAME, POSITION]’s decision.
+If, after [INSERT NAME, POSITION] has reconsidered the decision, you are dissatisfied with the outcome, you may apply to the Administrative Review Tribunal (ART) for a Review of Decision.
+The application must be lodged at the ART within 28 days of receiving notice of [INSERT NAME, POSITION]’s decision.
 You will be provided with further information about this process at the time you are notified of that decision.

-See the Administrative Appeals Tribunal website for further information on this process".
+See the Administrative Review Tribunal website for further information on this process".

 A provider’s decision not to re-credit a person’s HELP balance under HESA section 104-25 is an example of a ‘reviewable decision’.
 The person has a right to have this decision reconsidered by the provider.